International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Pull Transfer

 A pull transfer is when the consumer data plane initiates retrieval of asset data from a provider endpoint.
-For example, after the consumer has issued an `TransferProcessStart,` message, the consumer requests the data from the provider-specified endpoint.
+For example, after the provider has issued an `TransferProcessStart,` message, the consumer can request the data from the provider-specified endpoint.

 << TODO: Include example diagram >>